MOISECHRIST/RNAseq_Project/readme.md

 levels varied according to observations made in [Singhania et al., 2019](https://doi.org/10.1038/s41467-019-10601-6):

-1. Mx1 (Myxovirus Resistance 1)

-This gene is a classical marker of the Type I IFN response.
-Mx1 clearly demonstrates that IFN-γ is indispensable for activating a gene typically considered to be under exclusive Type I IFN control in this context.
+- *Mx1* (Myxovirus Resistance 1): A classical marker of the Type I IFN response, this gene demonstrates that IFN-γ is indispensable for activating genes normally considered to be under the exclusive control of Type I IFN in the context of T. gondii infection.

-2. Ifit1 (Interferon-Induced Protein with Tetratricopeptide Repeats 1)

-Ifit1 (along with related genes Ifit3, Oas1a, etc.) belongs to the same L5 module as Mx1 and follows an identical expression pattern.
-Its mention in the section on tonic activity is particularly relevant.
-Its expression was already slightly lower in uninfected Ifnar⁻/⁻ mice compared to uninfected wild-type mice, demonstrating that basal Type I IFN activity exists constitutively in healthy lung tissue.
+- *Ifit1* (Interferon-Induced Protein with Tetratricopeptide Repeats 1): A member of the Type I IFN response, it follows the same expression profile as *Mx1*.
+Its reduced basal expression in uninfected Ifnar⁻/⁻ mice reveals a constitutive tonic activity (basal vigilance) of Type I IFN in healthy lung tissue.

-3. Tap1 (Transporter Associated with Antigen Processing 1)

-This gene belongs to the L7 module (IFN-γ) and is essential for antigen presentation, a key immune process.
-Tap1 serves as a control for the IFN-γ pathway.
-Its expression was only affected by the absence of its cognate receptor (Ifngr⁻/⁻), confirming the independence of the L7 pathway from the Type I IFN pathway.
-Additionally, it also exhibited tonic activity (reduced baseline expression in uninfected Ifngr⁻/⁻ mice), demonstrating the basal vigilance of the IFN-γ pathway.
+- *Tap1* (Transporter Associated with Antigen Processing 1): A gene essential for antigen presentation, it serves as a control for the IFN-γ pathway.
+Its expression is independent of the Type I IFN pathway, but it exhibits a basal tonic activity dependent on IFN-γ, confirming constant immune vigilance even in the absence of infection.

 <img src="./imgs/image_3.png" height="650" width="1500"/>

 Fig. 8 : Differential expression patterns of Mx1, Ifit1, and Tap1 genes
 upon infection in Wild-type versus Double Knockout mice

-Figure 8 illustrates the expression patterns of the three selected genes (*Mx1*, *Ifit1*, and *Tap1*) across experimental conditions and genotypes.
-In wild-type mice, infection is associated with a clear increase in gene expression compared to control samples for all three genes.
-In contrast, within the double-knockout group, gene expression remains largely unchanged or is reduced in infected samples, with a decrease observed for two out of the three genes.
+Figure 8 illustrates the expression patterns of three key interferon-stimulated genes (*Mx1*, *Ifit1*, and *Tap1*) across experimental conditions and genotypes.

+In wild-type (WT) mice, *T. gondii* infection triggers a robust and significant induction of all three genes compared to control samples, reflecting a successful activation of the host immune response.

+In stark contrast, the double-knockout (DKO) group reveals two critical defects:

+-  Reduced Basal Expression: Even in control conditions, DKO mice exhibit significantly lower expression levels of these genes compared to WT controls.
+This confirms that intact interferon signaling is required for the "basal tonic activity" or immune vigilance necessary for lung tissue homeostasis.
+-  Failure of Induction: Upon infection, the DKO mice fail to upregulate these genes.
+Instead, expression levels remain largely stagnant (*Ifit1*) or show a slight downward trend (*Mx1* and *Tap1*), highlighting a complete collapse of the interferon-dependent transcriptional program.

-Overall, this pattern suggests that the induction of these interferon-responsive genes upon infection depends on intact type I and type II interferon signaling pathways, which are disrupted in the IFNGR/IFNAR double-knockout mice.
+Overall, these patterns demonstrate that the transcriptional induction of these genes during infection is strictly dependent on both Type I (IFNAR) and Type II (IFNGR) interferon signaling pathways.
+The loss of these receptors in DKO mice not only prevents a response to the parasite but also compromises the pre-existing baseline of immune readiness.

 ### **Overrepresentation analysis**

 Question 1 : What are the top GO terms detected in the overrepresentation analysis ?

-The top GO terms detected in the overrepresentation analysis are mainly related to immune responses, including:
+Based on the Gene Ontology (GO) overrepresentation analysis, here is a detailed breakdown of the biological processes most affected by the infection and the mutation.

--   adaptive and innate immune responses,
+- Global Immune Response (Innate and Adaptive)
+    - In wild-type mice (WT control vs WT case), infection predominantly triggers the adaptive immune response and leukocyte mediated immunity.
+    - The WT case vs DKO case comparison highlights a failure in the regulation of innate immune responses, showing that the DKO genotype cannot properly coordinate early defense signals.
+- Pathogen Defense Mechanisms
+    - Terms like "defense response to bacterium" and "defense response to virus" are enriched across the board.
+    - This confirms that while the infection is recognized as a threat, the DKO mice lack the specific "antiviral-like" machinery required to contain *T. gondii*.
--   defense responses to bacteria and viruses,
+- Leukocyte Dynamics (Activation and Migration)
--   leukocyte activation, proliferation and migration,
+    - Leukocyte proliferation and mononuclear cell proliferation are top terms in infected wild-type mice.
--   interferon-mediated signaling pathways.

-These enrichments highlight both infection-induced immune activation in wild-type mice and profound immune dysregulation caused by the double knockout, particularly affecting interferon and innate immunity pathways.
+    - In the infected mutant (WT control vs DKO case), there is a strong enrichment in chemotaxis and leukocyte migration.
+This implies that immune cells are signaling to move, but the overall protective response is disrupted.
+- Interferon-Mediated Signaling Pathways (The Core Defect)
+    - This is the most critical finding.
+The WT case vs DKO case comparison isolates "response to type II interferon" and "response to interferon-beta" as the most significant terms.
+    - This confirms that the DKO mice suffer from a complete collapse of interferon signaling, providing the functional explanation for the lack of induction in genes such as *Mx1*, *Ifit1*, and *Tap1*.

 <img src="./imgs/image_4.png" height="650" width="1500"/>